 Gish v.
 Grayson (June 28, 2022, Arizona Court of Appeals, Division 1) clarifies how family court judges can make enforceable and clear orders for the use of a TI (Therapeutic Interventionist) or COBI (Court-Appointed Behavioral Interventionist) that do not unlawfully delegate the court’s decision-making authority to third parties.
 COBIs are to be discussed at length in the next post coming up in a few days.

 While the Gish case originally (2017) involved orders for equal parenting time, it appears that equal time was never or rarely exercised.
-By 2021, the court’s latest parenting time orders did not reference any specific parenting time for Father.
-The 2021 orders punted the issue to a court-appointed professional.
-This was a crucial defect in the orders.
+By 2021, the court’s latest parenting time orders referred the parties to “follow the direction of the TI” to increase Father’s parenting time as “therapeutically appropriate” until reaching equal parenting time.
+The forwarding of the responsibility of gradually increasing parenting time to the TI, without further involvement of the court, was a crucial defect in the orders.

-This case does not invalidate the use of COBIs (or TIs) generally – quite the opposite.
+This case does not invalidate the use of TI’s (or COBIs) generally – quite the opposite.
 The Gish case is valuable in instructing attorneys, judges, and mental health professionals who will end up being appointed as TIs (or COBIs) in the future, about how to craft valid, enforceable, and appropriate orders for parenting time and for the appointment of experts to assist with the orders.

 What does Gish tell us must be included in valid court orders before appointing a TI or COBI?
 It’s easier to state this in terms of what the appointment and parenting time orders CANNOT say.
 Those orders cannot include statements like: